 Well, a van for a rug company drives by very slowly and the driver and the passenger – two very sketchy-looking characters – see the body and naturally the car as well.
 Well, Raymond knows they’ll be back, so he and Angele have no choice but to take the body with them.
 The two in the van turn up later, and they’re hilarious and sweet.
 Very original, I thought.

 Fortunately, the Marchildon house has a cellar, and not the classy wine kind.
-I’m not sure if all cellarsby definition have dirt floors that go right in to the ground, but this one does.
+I’m not sure if all cellars by definition have dirt floors that go right in to the ground, but this one does.
 It’s basically outside with a house sitting on top of it.
-So Raymond digs a hole, they drop the fellow in it (whom we later learn is named Johnny – not very French-sounding if you ask me).
+So Raymond digs a hole, they drop the fellow in it (whom we later learn is named Johnny – not what I think of when I think of Quebec).
 And so begins the movie.
 The body mix-up involves the two novice gangsters we saw in the truck and their bosses.
 We also meet Angele’s boss who produces her show.
 And then an overturned truck creates a loose herd of piglets (so cute!) which then bring a cop (the aforementioned Agent Pilon) to the Marchildon’s door.
 This movie could be a play with its limited cast of characters and settings.

 Now is the part where I warn you: this movie is disgusting and has a fair amount of nudity, including men though they are painted.
 And when I say disgusting, I am obviously not talking about the incest.
 I’m not even talking about the poor dead baby pig.
 I’m not even talking about the cadavers/corpses/bodies.
 There’s vomiting, a scene with poor Agent Pilon on the toilet (and he’s not feeling well), some swimming in the septic pond, cocaine use (not as bad as watching heroine use but still not something I enjoy), Raymond examining his teeth (don’t eat during that part), and moldy macaroni (hence the vomiting).
 It’s just a gross movie.